We're the Millers: Plot

 Due to Kenny's erratic driving, the RV veers off the highway and crashes.
 In the commotion, a tarantula that snuck aboard the RV in Mexico crawls up Kenny's leg and bites his testicles, resulting in him being hospitalized.
-This setback further delays the delivery of the drugs, but David renegotiates with Gurdlinger for a fee of $500,000 on the condition he arrives that night.
+This setback further delays the delivery of the marijuana, but David renegotiates with Gurdlinger for a fee of $500,000 on the condition he arrives that night.

 When Kenny is finally released from the hospital, David rushes him to the RV in a wheelchair and accidentally tips him over.
 In the ensuing argument, David inadvertently reveals how much he is getting paid, in comparison to how little he offered to pay each of the others.
 Disgusted by the revelation, Rose, Casey, and Kenny part company with him.
 David drives away, leaving them at the local carnival, but later regrets abandoning them and returns.

 After David apologizes to the trio for not being upfront with them, they agree to rejoin him to get home.
 As the Millers make their way to the RV, One-Eye finds them but, before he can shoot them, Don comes out of his camper and subdues him.
 Chacon then comes around the corner with Melissa held at gunpoint and is about to kill them all; however, he is momentarily distracted by the 4th of July fireworks, so David and Kenny subdue him.
 Kenny kisses Melissa, prompting David to kiss Rose.
 Don arrests Chacon but lets the Millers leave.

 Gurdlinger reveals that he never intended to pay David for smuggling the marijuana.
 When David delivers it to him, DEA agents arrive and take him into custody thanks to David's tip.
 Don tells David that he and any witnesses of the crime will be placed into witness protection until Gurdlinger and Chacon's trials.
 Later, the Millers, now under witness protection together, are living in a suburban house with marijuana plants growing in the backyard.

 Production

 The development of the movie first began in 2002.
 New Line Cinema acquired the script in 2004 In March 2005, Peter Cattaneo had signed on to direct, and Will Arnett entered talks to play David Clark later in November.
 In February 2006, Steve Buscemi was reported to join.
 The film ended up in development hell until 2010 when a new draft was produced by Dan Fybel and Rich Rinaldi.
 Burr Steers and eventual rewriters Sean Anders and John Morris were considered to replace Cattaneo.
 Rawson Marshall Thurber signed on as director in 2011, and Jason Bateman became attached as the lead two months later.
 In April 2012, Jennifer Aniston and Jason Sudeikis joined the cast.
 Emma Roberts, Will Poulter, Ed Helms and Kathryn Hahn were added in July.

 Production began in Wilmington, North Carolina, on July 23, 2012.
-Filming also took place in New Mexico.
+Filming also took place in Kewa Pueblo, New Mexico.
 It was presented at the 2013 Traverse City Film Festival.